-Starting from the day of the Budget on 22 November 2017 relief from Stamp Duty Land Tax (SDLT) is available for first time buyers paying up to £500,000 for a residential property within England, Wales and Northern Ireland completing on or after Budget Day.
+Starting from the day of the Budget on 22 November 2017 relief from Stamp Duty Land Tax (SDLT) has been available for qualifying first time buyers paying up to £500,000 for a residential property within England.
 There is no end date built into the relief.

 However, if the purchase price exceeds £500,000 then the full rates of SDLT will apply without any relief.

 A first time buyer is an individual who has never acquired a major interest in a dwelling in the UK or anywhere else in the world.
 A first time buyer must also intend to live in the property as their only or main residence.

 The rules ceased to have in effect in Wales from 1 April 2018 when Land Transaction Tax replaced SDLT.
 LTT has no first time buyers’ relief.

 John Shallcross, Blake Morgan’s stamp duty land tax specialist, has now updated his detailed article about first time buyers’ relief with examples to illustrate the more complex parts of the rules.
 See more here: Stamp Duty Land Tax – First Time Buyers’ Relief Guide.